SyncfusionExamples/WPF-Diagram-Examples/Samples/TreeViewToDiagram/DifferentObjectsfromSfTreeViewToDiagram/README.md

 # Drag and Drop from SfTreeView to diagram sample
-This sample demonstrates how to drag and drop different shaped objects from SfTreeView element to SfDiagram.
+This sample demonstrates how to drag and drop different shaped objects from SfTreeView element to [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).

+[WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram) supports dragging and dropping the objects (unknown) from another item's control (apart from stencil).
+The DragEnter event is used to achieve this drag and drop by changing the unknown object to a known object that is predefined diagram types.

 __*Documentation*__: https://www.syncfusion.com/kb/10574/how-to-drag-and-drop-elements-from-SfTreeView